VT-Intrinsic: Physics-based Decomposition of Reflectance and Shading using

 VT-Intrinsic Method Overview

-Decomposing scene appearance into reflectance (material albedo) and shading (incident illumination) is a fundamental challenge in computer vision.
-What is absent in the visible image—absorbed light—manifests as heat in the thermal spectrum and presents complementary cues for intrinsic decomposition.
-Our method exploits this energy conservation principle through ordinality theory to achieve decomposition from a single visible-thermal image pair without learned priors.
+TL;DR: Decomposing scene appearance into reflectance (material albedo) and shading (incident illumination) is a fundamental challenge in vision.
+What is absent in the visible image—light not reflected by the scene—is absorbed as heat and manifests in the thermal spectrum, which presents disambiguating cues.
+This work proposes an ordinality-based theory for intrinsic image decomposition to exploit an auxiliary thermal image.

 Qualitative Results